istio/istio/mixer/doc/deploy-mixer-with-custom-adapter.md

    istio/mixer/docker   mixer               f2eb3e4f7f98        47 years ago        169.3 MB
    ```

-1. Tag your new Mixer image appropriately for your image registry of choice.
+1. #### Tag your new Mixer image appropriately for your image registry of choice

    If using Google Cloud Registry, use a command similar to: